Ultimate Guide to Dispersed Camping in Colorado

 Priest Lake, a scenic alpine pond and a popular fishing spot, is just half an hour from Telluride.
 This small and beautiful dispersed camping area offers a handful of individual campsites, some of which are walk-in.
 The walk-in campsites require a bit more effort to reach, but they offer a bit more privacy.

 When it comes to outdoor activities, bikers, hikers, and horseback riders will definitely appreciate the Galloping Goose Trail.
 However, keep in mind that trailers are not permitted in the camping area.
-Try camping at Turquoise Lake if you have a trailer and want to be beside a lake.

 Colorado Springs